Apollo Education Group

 Apollo Education Group, Inc. is an American corporation based in the South Phoenix area of Phoenix, Arizona, with an additional corporate office in Chicago, Illinois.

-The company owns and operates several higher-learning institutions, including the University of Phoenix, BPP Holdings in the United Kingdom, University for the Arts, Sciences, and Communication in Santiago, Chile, and Universidad Latinoamericana in Mexico.

-On May 8, 2016, the company announced its sale to a group of private investors for $1.14 billion, effectively going private.
-On February 1, 2017, Apollo Education Group Inc announced the completion of its acquisition by a consortium of investors including The Vistria Group, LLC and funds affiliated with Apollo Global Management, LLC.
+It is privately owned by a consortium of investors including The Vistria Group, LLC and funds affiliated with Apollo Global Management, LLC.

 History

 Founding

 Apollo Education Group, Inc. was founded in 1973 by John Sperling and John D. Murphy.

 Apollo Group as a Publicly Traded Corporation (1994–2016)

 Corporate revenues for the year ending August 31, 2005 were $2.251 billion.